 - What if the true extent of your mind is obscured by the little voice and limiting beliefs of the ego* yet is big enough to hold the entire universe?

-* Ego here, if defined as the part of your mind (your beliefs about who you are) you identify with.
+* Ego here, is defined as the part of your mind you identify with (mostly your beliefs about who you are).
 The spiritual side of your mindfulness practice is designed to uncover your core beliefs so you can let go of the limitations and access more of your True Nature.

 A mindfulness practice that quietens the little-ego-mind so you can access your full mind of Divine comprehension cannot be called mindless.